Visit our new website. We'd appreciate your feedback!

 The Tin at the Coal Vaults is also known for hosting both international and home-grown talent.
 Based in the creative hub of Coventry’s canal basin, this stylish venue started life as an 18th century coal storage building, giving its programme of music and creative events an atmospheric and authentic backdrop.

-Future visitors can look forward to continuing their journey through medieval Coventry at the famous timbered pubs, cafés and shops of Spon Street, Bayley Lane and Lychgate Cottages.
+You can look forward to continuing your journey through medieval Coventry at the famous timbered pubs, cafés and shops of Spon Street, Bayley Lane and Lychgate Cottages.
 Alternatively, the Holy Trinity Church is home to spectacular examples of medieval Doom paintings, which can be viewed as part of this 360 virtual tour.

-Those keen to explore the West Midland’s great outdoors can visit Coombe Abbey Park, found less than five miles from the city centre.
+If you’re keen to explore the West Midland’s great outdoors, you can make a note to visit Coombe Abbey Park, found less than five miles from the city centre.
 Full of picturesque picnic spots, this expansive 500-acre site was designed by England’s most famous landscape designer, Lancelot ‘Capability’ Brown.
-Visitors can discover the rich woodland and tranquil fishing lakes, or even embark on an adrenaline-inducing trip to GoApe outdoor activity centre, complete with treetop challenges, dual zip wires and an exhilarating Tarzan swing.
+You can discover the rich woodland and tranquil fishing lakes, or even embark on an adrenaline-inducing trip to GoApe outdoor activity centre, complete with treetop challenges, dual zip wires and an exhilarating Tarzan swing.

 A stroll along Canal Basin will also provide a glimpse into Coventry’s industrial past.
 Once a buzzing centre for the coal industry, it is now laden with colourful narrowboats, rejuvenated warehouses full of quirky crafts and an art trail.